craftcms/commerce/docs/order-adjustment-model.md

 # Order Adjustment Model

-Order Adjustments belong to an Order and contain information about an adjustment made to the cart.
-The standard adjustment types are 'Shipping', 'Discount', and 'Tax'.
+Order adjustments belong to an order and contain information about an adjustment made to the cart.
+The standard adjustment types handle shipping, discounts, and tax.
 You can access all adjustments on the order in your templates with `cart.adjustments`, and you can access all adjustments made to a line item with `lineItem.adjustments`.

 ### name